Episode Content Structures that Listeners Loved ♥️

-There are often multiple characters, a compelling narrative, and sound effects.
+There are often multiple characters, a compelling narrative, and sound effects in a fiction podcast.
 The story arc spans multiple episodes across a whole season.
-The content is, of course, non-fiction.
+The content is, of course, fiction.

-This format is just plain fun.
+This fiction podcast format is just plain fun.
 Fun to create and fun to listen to. 💃

 Listeners are immersed in whole new worlds, whole new realities.
 They are locked in, hanging on every scene, feeling the rising tension and the relief when it is resolved.

 And that’s what makes it such a powerful, popular format.
 Audiences will often be very loyal through the whole season– they need to know how the story ends!
 They also tend to listen through the whole podcast episode because every detail is important to the narrative.

 This makes it much more likely that they listen through ads too.
 This makes advertisers very happy and eager to invest. 💸

 The podcast structure also lends itself to powerful social media marketing.
 Think: Fan fic communities, fictional characters having their own social media handles, bonus content.

 The potential for growing an active audience base is huge. 🤯